-The NES-F IWG regulations were due to come into effect on 1 May 2021.
+The 2020 NES-F IWG regulations were due to come into effect on 1 May 2021.
 This was initially deferred by a year (to 1 May 2022) to consider stakeholder feedback and to draft amendments to ensure the regulations can be implemented as intended and can be practically complied with.
-The NES-F IWG regulations will now come into effect on 1 November 2022.

-Through analysis, public consultation and engagement with stakeholders, the following amendments have been made to regulations 2, 3, 26, 26A and 26B of the NES-F regulations:
+Through analysis, public consultation and engagement with stakeholders, the following amendments have been made to regulations 26, 26A and 26B of the NES-F IWG provisions: